nataliaellem/simplified_bank/README.md

 This file contains some functions that are important in the program but that are not specifically related to client or manager activities.
 The "reading" function reads user strings in a way that does not waste memory.
 "Sort list" sorts a list of strings, "number of file lines" receives a file and counts how many lines it has, and finally, the other functions return the current time and date.

+### Homepage.c

+This file contains only the "login" function, which asks for and verifies the registration and password of the user, as well as their role (customer or manager).
+This function displays the login screen during execution until the user enters '0' to exit.